This gene has been classified as Red List (Low Evidence).

 Added New Source

-SMARCAL1 was added to IUGR and IGF abnormalitiespanel.
+GNAS was added to Osteogenesis Imperfecta panel.
 Sources: Emory Genetics Laboratory

 If promoting or demoting a gene, please provide comments to justify a decision to move it.